FSReed/FSReed_CS61C_Fall_2020/Notes/Week4.md

 ![Assembler to Machine code](Image/week4-4.png)
 ![Storing Program](Image/week4-5.png)

-An Intruction needs 32 bits to be stored in RISC-V, this means programs are stored as bits in the memory.
+An instruction needs 32 bits to be stored in RISC-V, this means programs are stored as bits in the memory.
 There's a special register in the processor called **(Program Counter)**, which stores the position of the next instruction to be executed.

 ![PC](Image/week4-6.png)